What happens to a bank account in case of death?

 In principle, the following two provisions are provided for:

-In the case of a positive balance on the day of death, the share belonging to the deceased is determined at the time of the settlement of the estate.
+In the case of a positive balance on the day of death, the share belonging to the deceased shall be determined at the time of settlement of the estate.

 In the event of a negative balance, the bank may ask the surviving holder(s) to pay all the corresponding sums.